Emergency Preparedness and Response

 - All regional guidance is closely aligned with:

-- nationally developed policy through the Department of Health;
+- nationally developed policy through the Department of Health; and

 - emergency planning guidance developed by OFMDFM.